News

 My main criticism of the book is the complete lack of any maps, diagrams, profiles, or any illustrations at all.
 In my experience, canal folks are map lovers and we all enjoy a historic canal map to help us “see” what is going on as we read along.
 It is not that the author didn’t consult these sources as he often mentions them and even gives the locations in regards to the present day.
 However, I would have greatly enjoyed the addition of maps to help me understand where the reservoir was built, why it was put there in relation to the canals, where the locks were located, and so on.
 Even a simple profile of the two canals, and how the reservoir was, or wasn’t, a benefit, would have helped.
 In short, any visual aid would have been much appreciated.
 If space was an issue, the citations could have been tightened up a bit to allow room.

 From the 1914 topo map.
-The reservoir was located on lot 36, east of Antwerp.
-The canal is shown as the dashed blue line.
+The reservoir was located on lot 36 (just below North Creek), east of Antwerp.
+The canal is shown as the dashed blue line (note the elevation benchmarks 728, 730, 732 that were on the line of the canal).

 I also found the authors constant use of money conversions from 1880s to the present day valuations a tad annoying.
 Each time a dollar amount was given, he added the present day value, which after the first two, three or ten times, was a bit too much information.
 But those are minor annoyances when compared to the book as a total.
 And, with over 79 pages of citations and seven appendixes that total 50 pages, the reader will not be left wanting for facts.